toppa/Shashin/readme.txt

 == Changelog ==

-= 3.0.6 -
+= 3.0.7 =
-* Bug fix: handle uploaded_timestamp for ordering in old shortcodes
+* Bug fix: support uploaded_timestamp for ordering in old shortcodes
-* Remove extraneous quote marks in EXIF exposure
+* Now shows error message if specified shortcode does not return any thumbnails
+* Fixed uninstaller

-* Bug fix: fix 'return' link bug introduced in 3.0.5, when viewing album photos
+= 3.0.6 = Bug fix: fix 'return' link bug introduced in 3.0.5, when viewing album photos

 = 3.0.5 =
 * Now correctly handles when multiple album thumbnails are opened at the same time to show their album photos